Tiled Shower Base in Warsaw — Built from Scratch

 Will there be sewer odour?

-No, provided the drain has a trap seal (wet or dry).
+No, as long as the drain has a trap seal (wet or dry).
 We recommend Viega or Geberit.

 How long does construction take?